GIScience/openrouteservice-docs/README.md

 ## Examples

-Some options examples in readable and minified form:
+Some options examples in readable and minified JSON form:

 for `profile=driving-car`: